Home :: Travel Resources (This page contains affiliate links)

 As you travel, you might run into a few wrinkles - we all do - but they will pass.
 Whatever you're feeling, you are not alone.
 Solo, yes.
 Alone, only if you want to be.

-- If you're traveling a lot, or very quickly, you might suffer from travel burnout, when every monument begins to look the same.
-Don't worry - this is yet another travel syndrome that you can beat.
+If you're traveling a lot, or very quickly, you might suffer from travel burnout, when every monument begins to look the same.
+Don't worry - this is yet another travel syndrome that you can overcome.